• Skip to primary navigation

 Truth is, (almost) everything’s hidden in plain site – and it’s actually somewhat hard to hide what someone’s using to create their site (or course or e-commerce store).

-First, go to https://builtwith.com and enter in the website address you’re curious about.
+First, go to https://builtwith.com and enter in the website you want to know more about.

 If the site isn’t blocked, you’ll be able to find out everything from where they host their site, to what platform they’re using, to their newsletter software and what they’re using to measure metrics.
 While there’s a few sites that don’t give up the tech stack goods, usually you’ll be able to see exactly what they’ve got going on under the hood.